5 Simple Steps to Creating Happy Carers!

-It’s not easy to become a Bright Care Companion Carer!
+It’s not easy to become a Bright Carer!
 Our selection, interview and training programmes are rigorous and aim to identify the best of the best; those people that we are genuinely excited to work with on a daily basis.
-We only hire people who have a great attitude, and are warm, genuine and caring people and we are committed to keeping them happy, so that in turn, they will keep our clients happy and well looked after.
+We only hire people who have a great attitude, and are warm, genuine and caring, and we are committed to keeping them happy, so that in turn, they will keep our clients happy and well looked after.

 Here’s how we do it…

-A Care Package that works well is built on a strong foundation, by finding the right match of Companion Carer to Client.
-Our office based teams spend a great deal of time throughout the interview and training process getting to know our Companion Carers on a personal level, and develop an understanding of their strengths and weaknesses and personal preferences.
-We always want our Companion Carers to work in the way which makes the most of their talents and skills, and which helps them feel fulfilled.
+A Care Package that works well is built on a strong foundation, by finding the right match of Bright Carer to Client.
+Our office based teams put great effort in the interview and training process getting to know our Bright Carers on a personal level, and develop an understanding of their strengths and weaknesses and personal preferences.
+We always want our carers to work in the way which makes the most of their talents and skills, and which helps them feel fulfilled.
 This means we spend a great deal of time in our selection process when assigning them to clients to ensure that both the Carer and the Client feel comfortable together and a great relationship can flourish.

-Our countless focus groups and feedback sessions from staff across the organisation have all highlighted how important it is to our staff to have a sense of job satisfaction and to know whether or not they are doing a good job.
+Our countless feedback sessions from staff across the organisation have all highlighted how important it is to them to have a sense of job satisfaction and to know whether or not they are doing a good job.

 We often find carers are not interested in ‘career development’ in the traditional sense.
 They are not looking for a ladder to climb but are committed to developing their own skills and knowledge base and are happy to actively engage in all the additional training and support that we provide.